-Step Action 1 In the Project Browser, right-click on the target Package and select the 'Extensions NIEM Import NIEM Schema' menu option.
+Step Action 1 In the Browser window, right-click on the target Package and select the 'Specialize NIEM 2.1 Import NIEM 2.1 Schema' menu option.
 2 On the 'Import XML Schema' dialog, in the 'Directory' field, type in or browse for the directory containing the schema to be imported, and select the .xsd schema files to import.
 3 Under 'Import XSD Elements/Attributes as:' select the 'UML Attributes' radio button.
 4 Click on the Import button.
 The NIEM model for the schema will be imported into the selected Package.